aminebennani25/CenseProject/git-command.md

 ## Memento git command

-**If it's your first time to use Git, please follow instructions bellow** <br>
+### If it's your first time to use Git, please follow instructions bellow <br>

 **I- The first part, you will have to do it only once.**

-1- Fisrt step is to create an account in github
+  1. Fisrt step is to create an account on github

-2- Download git from URL:  https://git-scm.com/downloads
+  2. Download git from URL:  https://git-scm.com/downloads

-3- Open a new git bash and tap following command:
+  3. Open a new git bash and tap following command:

 Create a directory
 ```shell